elixir-europe/rdmkit/pages/national_resources/cy_resources.md

 # List here tools and resources mainly relevant for the specific country
 national_resources:
-  - name:
-    description:
-    how_to_access:
-    instance_of:
-    related_pages:
-      tool_assembly:
-      your_domain:
-      your_role:
-      your_tasks:
-    url:
-    registry:
-      biotools:
-      fairsharing:
-      tess:

 ---
 <!---All the resources added above will appear on the table at the bottom of the page--->